Root Canal Therapy Near You

 8. When you return for your second visit, your dentist will place a dental crown on your tooth to protect it and completely restore its appearance and function.

-To learn more about how root canal therapy in Kitchener, ON can save your tooth, or schedule an appointment, contact our dental clinic today.
+To learn more about how root canal therapy in Kitchener, ON can save your tooth, schedule an appointment.
+We are happy to provide root canal therapy near you.